-LONDON – When London hosted the first-ever World’s Fair in 1851, known as The Great Exhibition, over six million curious minds — Charles Darwin, Charles Dickens, Lewis Carroll, and Charlotte Brontë among them — flocked to Hyde Park, hoping for a glimpse of the cutting-edge inventions on display that would propel England and the world through the 19th century.
-As it happens, some of those six million people needed a place to stay: enter The Gore London.
+When London hosted the first-ever World’s Fair in 1851, known as The Great Exhibition, over six million curious minds — Charles Darwin, Charles Dickens, Lewis Carroll, and Charlotte Brontë among them — flocked to Hyde Park, hoping for a glimpse of the cutting-edge inventions on display that would propel England and the world through the 19th century.
+As it happens, some of those six million people needed a place to stay: enter The Gore.
 Located just steps from the exhibition site in Hyde Park, the property was originally built to house visitors who wanted to stay in the “most fashionable area of the city.”
-In serving this purpose, The Gore London was a hotel in all but name until it officially opened its doors to the public in 1892.
-Little has changed in 126 years: South Kensington is still one of London’s most fashionable areas, a Victorian-era aesthetic still permeates every fibre of the hotel, and The Gore London is still known for the hospitality that was at the core of its founding.
+In serving this purpose, The Gore was a hotel in all but name until it officially opened its doors to the public in 1892.
+Little has changed in 127 years: South Kensington is still one of London’s most fashionable areas.
+A Victorian-era aesthetic still permeates every fibre of the hotel.
+And The Gore London is still known for the hospitality that was at the core of its founding.

 At a Glance

 Style: An homage to bygone Tudor and Victorian London, with an eccentric blend of stylized antique period pieces and original 18th- and 19th-century decor.

 Standout Detail: Starhotel Collezione’s Classic Car Experience, in which guests can see London from the passenger side of a 1970s ex-Crown Jaguar DS420 Daimler limousine (the Queen Mother’s favorite), 1920s Rolls Royce, Lord Mountbatten’s vintage Daimler ‘Silver Baroness,’ or a 1956 Bentley S1 for a very glamorous drive.